anderramirez-qa/qa-portfolio/Project2-RegistrationTesting/test_cases.md

 ### Expected Result
 - Employee should not be registered
 - Validation error message should be displayed for both fields as ages don't match
-- Employee data should not be adde to the table
+- Employee data should not be added to the table

 ### Actual Result
 - Employee is registered